Table of Contents Show

 The Cumberland Mountains are a good collection of rugged peaks located in the Southeastern section of the Appalachian Mountains.
-The Cumberland Gap passes through the long ridge in the Cumberland Mountains, and it has a famous part of American history for being a key passageway through the lower central Appalachians.
+The Cumberland Gap passes through the long ridge in the Cumberland Mountains, and it is a famous part of American history for being a key passageway through the lower central Appalachians.

-The Cumberland Gap is historically famous and worth visiting if you are traveling that side.
+The Cumberland Gap is historically famous and worth visiting if you travel that side.

 2.9.
 Great North Mountain

-It is in the state of Virginia and West Virginia of the United States.
+It is in Virginia and West Virginia in the United States.
 The Great North Mountain is also known as the Great Ridge, and there are hiking trails here for all those who enjoy hiking and birding.

 Part of the Great North Mountain is also in the George Washington National Forest, and the Run Waterfall is one of the prettiest waterfalls on the Great North Mountain.

 2.10.
 Hawksbill Mountain

-Virginia’s mountains can awaken you with their amazing views, overlooks, exhilarating drop-offs, exciting terrain, and scenic beauty.
+Virginia’s mountains can awaken you with amazing views, overlooks, exhilarating drop-offs, exciting terrain, and scenic beauty.
 Hawksbill Mountain, one of the Virginia Mountains, is the highest peak in Shenandoah National Park and marks the border between Madison County and Page County in Virginia.

-Though many trails here take you to the summit of Hawksbill Mountain, the most popular one is the Appalachian Trail.
+Though many trails here take you to the summit of Hawksbill Mountain, the most popular is the Appalachian Trail.
 It takes you to the viewing platform and gives you breathtaking views of the Shenandoah Valley, Blue Ridge Mountains, and the VA Piedmont.

 2.11.
 Massanutten Mountain

 Located near the West Virginia state line, the Massanutten Mountain is a synclinal ridge in the Ridge-and-Valley Appalachians.
-The mountain is 50 miles long and 6 miles wide and attracts hikers and mountain bikers from all over the place.
+The mountain is 50 miles long and 6 miles wide, attracting hikers and mountain bikers from everywhere.
 There are a lot of outdoor activities that can be done here, and it is a hotspot for its winter activities during winter.